sagemath/trac_to_gh/Issue 905.md

 # Issue 905: update the version of ipython included in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/905

 Original creator: was